MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4JsUk]

 ## Legacy SMTP Settings and the Email - SMTP Connector Extension
-If you're already using [!INCLUDE[prod_short](includes/prod_short.md)] and have configured email through the legacy SMTP setup, you can continue using your setup in parallel with the Email - SMTP Connector extension.
-When we update your [!INCLUDE[prod_short](includes/prod_short.md)] to the next release version, we will copy your legacy SMTP settings to the Email - SMTP Connector extension.
-When ready, your administrator can turn on the enhanced email capabilities and you will start using the Email - SMTP Connector extension.
+If you're using the legacy SMTP setup in [!INCLUDE[prod_short](includes/prod_short.md)], you can continue to do so in parallel with the Email - SMTP Connector extension.
+When we update your [!INCLUDE[prod_short](includes/prod_short.md)] to the next release version, we'll copy your legacy SMTP settings to the Email - SMTP Connector extension.
+When ready, your administrator can turn on the enhanced email capabilities and you'll start using the Email - SMTP Connector extension.
 For more information, see [About Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management#about-feature-management).
-However, there is no synchronization between the SMTP Connector extension and the legacy settings.
+However, there's no synchronization between the SMTP Connector extension and the legacy settings.
 If you change the SMTP settings in the extension, you should make the same changes in the legacy SMTP setup, or vice versa.

 > [!NOTE]
-> If you have customizations that rely on the legacy SMTP email setup, there is a chance that something will go wrong with your customizations if you start using email extensions.
+> If you have customizations that rely on the legacy SMTP email setup, there's a chance that something will go wrong with your customizations if you start using email extensions.
 We recommend that you set up and test the extensions before you turn on the feature switch for enhanced email capabilities.

 > [!IMPORTANT]
 > If you are using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, you can use the OAuth 2.0 for authentication but you must create an application registration in the Azure portal, and then run the **Set up Azure Active Directory** assisted setup guide in [!INCLUDE[prod_short](includes/prod_short.md)] to connect to Azure AD.
 For more information, see [Create an App Registration for Business Central in Azure Portal](admin-how-setup-email.md#create-an-app-registration-for-business-central-in-azure-portal).